ChipCruncher72/TheGameOrSmth/README.md

 Game I'm working on...
 That's it.

+If the game suddenly crashes, take the content from output.log and open an [issue](https://github.com/ChipCruncher72/TheGameOrSmth/issues/new).\
+Make sure to be descriptive and explain what you did when the game crashed.

 If you want to download and try it out, first download [Zig](https://ziglang.org/download/) and add it to your path

 Then run `zig build run` in the same directory as the `build.zig` file to run it\